Earthbound Light - Nature Photography from the Pacific Northwest and beyond by Bob Johnson

 CurrentArchivesSubscribeSearch

-How about adding them to your own website?
+How about adding the Earthbound Light Photography Tips feed to your own website?

 Well, now you can!

-For several years now, I've published weekly PhotoTips here at Earthbound Light.
+For quite a few years now, I've published regular PhotoTips here at Earthbound Light.
 Taking advantage of a growing technology called RSS, new tips are now available for syndication.

 Please note that this is not a normal web page, as it is written in XML, not HTML.
 It will display as a color-coded tree view in many web browsers, but you really need a different application to make use of it.
 Thankfully, there are a number of good options available out there.
 Read on to find out more.